nyoma-diamond/CS4233-Escape/DevLog.md

   - I thought you could jump over blocks in Beta and wrote my code based on that :/
   - MY CODE IS AWFUL AND I ABSOLUTELY HATE IT.
 Originally `getNeighbours` just provided the neighbours without caring for if they'd be valid moves and they'd just be filtered, except to make it so you can't jump over blocks I needed to make it filter out anything that'd require jumping over a block to get to.
 I wanna see if I can pull this out so the check isn't done in `getNeighbours` but I'm pretty sure to do that I'd need to completely rewrite my pathfinding.
     - Maybe I can make another predicate like `validNeighbour` or put something inside `validNeighbour` to take the filter out of `getNeighbours`?
+- Completed turn limits (pretty easy, was just a matter of actually recording the turn current turn)
+  - Chose to split `isGameOver` into its own function rather than store the game state.
+This choice was made out of convenience and for readability.
+This may change as observers get added.
+  - Edit: changed `isGameOver` to `isInProgress` (flipping the output) to make the internals more readable